-- 1. Move the ShuttlePoint knob over the Mark or Waypoint to delete. - Press [ENT], move the ShuttlePoint knob to highlight DELETE and press [ENT].
+- 1. Move the ShuttlePoint knob over the Mark or Waypoint to delete. - 2.
+Press [Delete].
 A popup window will be shown to confirm deleting the point. - 3.
 Move the ShuttlePoint knob to highlight YES and press [ENT].

 7.1.1 Moving a Mark or Waypoint